BushraRahman/minesweeper-processing/WORKLOG.md

 -Made the timer stop when the game is over
 -Changed the appearance of wrongly flagged Spaces

+### June 11
+-Finished working on the buttons
+-Added game statistics to game over screen

 ## Que, Danielle

 ### May 22